 I was looking through my old journals, as I’m doing a writing project on the year I was single, after many years of not being single.
-I set up a project box (a bright fuscia pink box sits beside me on my white desk, something I learnt from Twyla Tharp, The Creative Habit, though I don’t have the space for an achive box.)
+I set up a project box (a bright fuschia pink box sits beside me on my white desk, something I learned from Twyla Tharp, The Creative Habit, though I don’t have space for an archive box.)

 This is the thing about my journals, I keep them on a shelf like sketchbooks, one day I will or someone might open them and find all my inner feelings and wants of that year – Wow!
 What a read, you can learn more about a person that way then any photo will display.
 In truth lies beauty.

 So while bullet journaling is for the present time, I also urge you to consider these as possible personal pages for your future Bullet Journal, so that looking back you have feelings of well-used space, personal essays and other stuff that makes you smile!